KABA-CCEAC/kesign/README.md

 	grunt release

-Know you could copy the files from __/dist/release/__ to the current documentation branch and if needed add documentation content there for the new functionality.
+Now you could copy the files from __/dist/release/__ to the current documentation branch and if needed add documentation content there for the new functionality.